wikibonsai/wikibonsai/docs/PHILOSOPHY.md

 ## Learning Loops

 One of the quirky bits of human nature is that once we learn something, it [becomes invisible to us][utb-gorilla-exp], rendering articulation of that understanding difficult or impossible.
 Rather than "consulting an expert", it is actually the student that may hold the key to capturing knowledge.
-The note-taking of a student and the communication with a teacher is a continuous conversational loop which may be harnessed: To capture knowledge as it is explicated and preserve it for posterity.
+The note-taking of a student and the communication with a teacher is a continuous conversational loop which may be harnessed: To capture knowledge as it is explicated by the student, verified against the understanding of the teacher, and then preserved for posterity.

 ## Studying To Tile The World